-Long-term incentive grants for 1997 under the Stock Plan are reflective of Rayonier's approach to total compensation, relative to market level pay practices of comparable companies, with a greater emphasis on at-risk rewards that closely align management performance with shareholder value.
+Long-term incentive grants for 1998 under the Stock Plan are reflective of Rayonier's approach to total compensation, relative to market level pay practices of comparable companies, with a greater emphasis on at-risk rewards that closely align management performance with shareholder value.

 Stock Options.
 Non-qualified stock options to acquire Rayonier Common Shares are granted at an option price that is not less than the fair market value of a Common Share on the date of grant.
 The size of the non-qualified option grant is based primarily on competitive practice and is generally targeted to be at the median of option values granted by comparative forest products and general industry sector companies and adjusted based upon individual factors and historical award data.
-In 1997, non-qualified stock option awards totaling 370,500 shares were granted to 93 executives and key employees.
+In 1998, non-qualified stock option awards totaling 371,500 shares were granted to 106 executives and key employees.

-On January 2, 1997, the Committee awarded to Mr. Gross non-qualified options to acquire 45,000 Company shares at an exercise price of \$38.125 as determined by the market price on that day.
-Mr. Gross now owns 119,094 Common Shares, as detailed in the table on page 4.
-The Committee believes this equity interest reinforces the heavy weighting that Rayonier places on long-term incentive compensation, relative to base salary and also provides appropriate linkage to the interests of shareholders.
+On January 2, 1998, the Committee awarded to Mr. Gross non-qualified options to acquire 45,000 Company shares at an exercise price of \$42.63 as determined by the market price on that day.
+Mr. Gross now owns 119,830 Common Shares, as detailed in the table on page 4.
+Pursuant to the Stock Plan, the Committee waived the early termination of the exercise period on Mr. Gross' outstanding non-qualified stock options to permit Mr. Gross to exercise his options through the dates provided for therein without regard to his retirement.